Let’s start with a bit of honesty. Vienna is not my favorite.

 I could pass the time like this, but, I wanted more.
 I wanted something new to look forward to each day.
 Something to stamp each sun with distinction.

 I knew what would make me feel better- fashion.
 If I was going to laze around for a week, then I was going to look good doing it!
-For having only two suitcases and an average-sized backpack to my name, I did have more than enough articles to keep things interesting.
+Having only two suitcases and an average-sized backpack to my name, I do have more than enough articles to keep things interesting.

 And so, with no further adieu, I present you with my Vienna Fashion Week!